Buick Riviera: Fifth generation (1977–1978)

 Buick downsized the Riviera for 1977 onto the new smaller GM B platform.
 While the other E-bodies were front wheel drive since 1966 (1967 for Cadillac's Eldorado), the Buick E platform used a rear-wheel-drive B-body undercarriage (along with the cruciform frame of pre-1965 GMs for the 1966–70 generation).
-All B-bodies (including C and D platform GM RWDs) were downsized for the 1977 model year which prompted the short-lived 1977/78 generation.
+All B-bodies (including C and D platform GM RWDs) were downsized for the 1977 model year, which prompted the short-lived 1977/78 generation.

 It was, in most respects, a Buick LeSabre coupe with unique styling (with quarter windows mimicking the 1975–78 Cadillac Eldorado).
 Unlike its LeSabre counterpart, the front fascia is vertical as opposed to slanted.
-It was reduced to a wheelbase of 115.9 in, down 6.1 in, and an overall length of 218.2 in, down 4.8 in.
+Compared to the previous generation, it was reduced to a wheelbase of 115.9 in, down 6.1 in, and an overall length of 218.2 in, down 4.8 in.
 Weight was reduced by approximately 660 lb.
 The 455 engine was replaced by a 350 cuin Buick V8 engine with 155 hp or an Oldsmobile-built 403 cuin with 185 hp.
 California models had a 170 hp Oldsmobile 350.

 Sales were up modestly to 26,138 for 1977 and then fell to 20,535 for 1978, although this was a stopgap model until the all-new E-body cars would be ready for 1979.
 The 1977 and 1978 Rivieras were produced on the downsized GM B platform before the 1979 redesign on the FWD E-platform.

 75th Anniversary Package

 For 1978, a special "LXXV" edition was released to commemorate Buick's 75th anniversary on the market.
-Production total was 2,889 and included special silver & black paint with gray leather seats with black trim, four-wheel disc brakes, brushed chrome trim, deep pile carpeting, and special LXXV name plates.
+The production total was 2,889 and included special silver & black paint with gray leather seats with black trim, four-wheel disc brakes, brushed chrome trim, deep pile carpeting, and special LXXV name plates.